Time to give your mortgage its annual checkup

 If you answered yes to some of these questions, you may want to consider your options and take advantage of today’s low rates.
 To get started, discuss your financial goals, assess your home’s current value and speak with a licensed loan officer.

-^Applicant subject to credit and underwriting approval.
+Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
-Restrictions may apply, contact Guaranteed Rate for current rates and for more information.
+Restrictions may apply, contact Proper Rate for current rates and for more information.

 Savings, if any, vary based on consumer’s credit profile, interest rate availability, and other factors.
-Contact Guaranteed Rate, Inc. for current rates.
+Contact Proper Rate, LLC for current rates.
 Restrictions apply.